ibelinp/CloudSDR-Radio-Emulator/README.md

 1. Start the emulator
 2. In SpectraVue, configure for **CloudSDR radio mode**
+3. In the CloudSDR dialog, manually enter:
+   - **IP Address:** `127.0.0.1` (localhost)
-3. Connect to `localhost:50000` (or your custom port)
+   - **Port:** `50000` (or your custom port)
+4. Connect to the emulator
-4. SpectraVue will detect the emulator as CloudSDR hardware
+5. SpectraVue will detect the emulator as CloudSDR hardware
-5. Full 0-2 GHz frequency range will be available*
+6. Full 0-2 GHz frequency range will be available*

+**Note:** Auto-discovery ("Find" button) is not currently implemented.
+SpectraVue's auto-discovery uses broadcast messages that CloudSDR hardware responds to with its IP address.
+This feature could be added in future versions.

-*Note: Higher frequencies may require external radio commands due to SpectraVue's 32-bit frequency limitations.
+*Higher frequencies may require external radio commands due to SpectraVue's 32-bit frequency limitations.

 ## Configuration